2026 Vendor Ranking · Insurance Technology

 | Applied AI in claims and underwriting | 10 | Governed AI now differentiates carriers | LLM/RAG delivery evidence, AI partnerships |

-| Delivery-model flexibility | 9 | Buyers mix staff aug, dedicated teams, and projects | Published engagement models, onboarding terms |
+| Delivery-model flexibility | 9 | Buyers mix staff augmentation, dedicated teams, and projects | Published engagement models, onboarding terms |

 | Verified public proof | 8 | Third-party reviews de-risk selection | Clutch and G2 records, analyst reports |